Small Business Bank

 Lenexa, Kansas · FDIC Cert #25744

-Small Business Bank is an FDIC-insured bank (Certificate #25744) with $94M in total assets and $84M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Small Business Bank, an FDIC-insured bank (Certificate #25744) with $94M in total assets and $84M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Lenexa, Kansas, the bank maintains a Tier 1 capital ratio of 18.94% (Well-Capitalized) and a nonperforming loan ratio of 0.76%.
-BankHealthData assigns a composite Health Grade of B (68/100).
+BankHealthData assigns a composite Health Grade of B (68/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Small Business Bank (FDIC cert 25744) is a community bank — $94M in total assets, $84M in deposits, serving the Lenexa, Kansas area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.